Ken Wickham: Professional writing career

 In 1998, Krause Publications of Iola, Wisconsin, published Wickham's first book, Modern Techniques for Auto Restoration.
 The book focuses on how to find good classic cars and perform tasks from the basics all the way up to frame-off restorations.
 The author received criticism by some for using the book to attack environmentalism or environmental laws.
-The author explains in the foreword of the book that his criticisms of environmental laws were in response to the concerns of his readers and questions he received at national car shows.
+The author explains in the foreword of the book that criticisms of environmental laws were in response to the concerns of his readers and questions he received at national car shows.
 Other reviews of the book were complimentary.

-In 2002, Krause Publications was purchased by F+W Media, but still published books under the Krause Publications (KP) name.
-In that same year, Krause offered Wickham's second book, Standard Guide to Building Street Rods and Custom Cars.
+In 2002, Krause Publications was purchased by F+W Media, but books were still published under the Krause Publications (KP) name.
+Same year, Krause offered Wickham's second book, Standard Guide to Building Street Rods and Custom Cars.
 The book fits into the publisher's set of "Standard Guide" book themes by various authors and ranging in a wide variety of subjects.
 The book is longer and more detailed than his first book and covers a similar automotive theme intended to help readers with building hot rods and custom cars.
 In general, the book appeared to be well received by readers and the reviews were positive.

 In 2004, Wickham completed restoration of a 1957 Mercedes-Benz 300SL Gullwing.
 This car has been verified by the Mercedes-Benz Club of America as being the last 300SL coupe ever manufactured.
 In this same year, the Pebble Beach Concours d'Elegance car show accepted 300SLs into the show for the first time.
 Before 2004, gullwings were not allowed entry, but the show changed that ruling in 2004 to celebrate the gullwing's 50th anniversary.
 Wickham's '57 scored third place.

 In 2005, KP published Ken Wickham's third book, Building Street Rods, All You Need to Know.
 Although the subject matter appears to be similar to his second book, the third book clearly departs in format.
 This book is entirely in color (the other two are black and white) with a broader spectrum of photographs supporting the material.
 There are not enough book reviews to gauge how it was received by the automotive community.